Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-The modus operandi of dogs when it comes to chasing, varies based on the animal they are preying on.
-For instance, small prey such as mice or moles, are typically pounced on with the front legs, for the purpose of breaking the animal's neck or spine.
+The modus operandi of dogs when it comes to chasing varies based on the animal they are preying on.
+For instance, small prey such as mice or moles are typically pounced on with the front legs for the purpose of breaking the animal's neck or spine.

-Larger animals such as rabbits, are typically grabbed by the neck and violently shaken for the purpose of breaking the neck.
+Larger animals such as rabbits are typically grabbed by the neck and violently shaken for the purpose of breaking the neck.
 If you observe a dog playing with a toy and shaking it from side to side, this is a part of an instinctive behavior used when hunting.
-If you own a dog that plays with its toys in such a way, you need to be very careful on how this dog behaves around small pets.
+If you own a dog that plays with its toys in such a way, you need to be very careful about how this dog behaves around small pets.